sailfishos-chum/Stellarium-mobile/README.md

 ## Translate
-https://hosted.weblate.org/projects/stellarium-mobile/app/ for stellarium core translations Sky cultures translation is not available there, see `po/stellarium-skycultures` and `mobileData/skycultures`
+https://hosted.weblate.org/projects/stellarium-mobile/app/ for stellarium core translations

+Sky cultures translation is not available there due to the one "pot" file limitation, see `po/stellarium-skycultures` and `mobileData/skycultures`

 ### Update translation